 2. Under the same conditions referred to in paragraph 1, first subparagraph, point (a), an air carrier or its agent or a tour operator may require that a disabled person or person with reduced mobility be accompanied by another person who is capable of providing the assistance required by that person.

-Author's opinion: Article 4, paragraph 1 is straight forward.
-However, Article 4, paragraph 2 introduces the possibility of the air carrier requiring the person with reduced mobility to travel with a carer.
-In this case, the regulation should pass the cost of the carer's ticket on to the carrier, given that said demand is imposed by the airline.
+Author's opinion: Article 4, paragraph 1 is straightforward.
+However, paragraph 2 presents a complication.
+It describes a situation where an air carrier requires a person with a disability to travel with a carer.
+In this case, it would be reasonable to require the airline to cover the cost of the carer's ticket.

 Article 5 ~ Designation of points of arrival and departure